 Agency nurses can enjoy salaries that are higher than average, based on the premise that agency work is less reliable than full time, permanent work - so agency nurses are offered a premium on their wages.
 Agency nurse pay rates vary according to specialism (such as RGN, ITU nurse, A&E Nurse and so on) and by location.
 Pay rates can range between £20 an hour and £37 pounds an hour, depending on factors like region, level of experience and day of the week, like weekends and bank holidays.

-If you’re looking for work as an agency nurse, or have any questions about how to register, get in touch with one of the Mayday Healthcare team today.
+If you’re looking for an agency nurse job, or have any questions about how to register, get in touch with one of the Mayday Healthcare team today.